brylie/realtime-open-web/README.md

 ## Intellectual property rights
 * Copyright extension in 21st century
 * Automatic copyright, no opt-in
+* Control of distribution (discrimination)
+  * 'Not available' in Country X

 ## Communications technologies
 * Newspaper